EXINEF/dva313-group-1-project-teamwork/README.md

   ### Database
   Functions for sending SQL queries and commands as well as custom functions for managing sending of machine, tire and sensor data.
+  Database.cs is static and accessible from anywhere, use with caution as it may cause conflicts with multithreaded calls.
+  DatabaseL.cs is local instantiable version of the Database.

   ### GPS
   Function that grabs the current GPS location of the Android device.